Beautiful Bamford Walk : Details

 Terrain: Country lanes, grassy footpaths and trails

-Accessibility: Easy.
-Terrain mostly even and quite flat, but with stepping stones, high stiles and squeeze stiles
+Accessibility: Mostly even and quite flat terrain, but with stepping stones, step stiles and squeeze stiles

 This is a circular walk of just over 4 miles.
 For the most part it uses country lanes and clearly-marked trails, although there are some grassy footpaths.
 There is a stepping stone crossing by Bamford Mill, and be aware that there are some squeeze stiles and a couple of tall stiles that might be difficult for those with reduced mobility.
 The walk goes right past the lovely Yorkshire Bridge Inn, which serves great pub food and real ales.
-Allow 2-3 hours to complete this walk at a moderate pace, allowing for rest stops to take in the views.
+Allow 1-3 hours to complete this walk at a moderate pace, depending on whether you stop for lunch along the way and allowing for rest stops to take in the views.

-1. Heading out from the train station, turn right on Station Road (A6013) towards Bamford village.
+1. Starting from Bamford train station, turn right on Station Road (A6013) and head towards Bamford village.
 Just before a row of houses on the left, turn left on to Mill Lane, a quiet road that leads to Bamford Mill.
-After passing Bamford Mill and its cottages, turn left on a public footpath signed for the Touchstone Trail.
+Immediately after passing Bamford Mill and its cottages, turn left on a public footpath signed for the Touchstone Trail.
 The footpath very soon turns left again to pass between houses and then right in front of the beautiful mill.

 2. Bamford Mill was built in 1782 and operated first as a corn mill, then a cotton mill, employing more than 130 people at the height of its industry.
 It closed in the 1990s and is now private residential accommodation.